YotpoLtd/metorikku/README.md

 * Make sure to add the relevant [Triggers](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#triggers) to your Metric if needed as seen in the Examples

 * For more information please go to [Spark Structured Streaming WIKI](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html)

+* In order to measure your consumer lag you can use the ```consumerGroup``` parameter to track your application offsets against your kafka input. <br />
+This will commit the offsets to kafka, as a new dummy consumer group.

 ##### Run locally
 *Metorikku is released with a JAR that includes a bundled spark.*